-Samsung Galaxy S III video leak teases device internals housed by dummy outer shellAlex Wagner - Deputy Managing Editor, News Desk
+Samsung Galaxy S III video leak teases device internals housed by dummy outer shellAlex Wagner - Editorial Director of News and Content

 It seems like there have been more purported Samsung Galaxy S III leaks than there are employees at Samsung, but a new report may contain one of the clearest looks at the upcoming handset yet.
 It's worth noting that Samsung is likely using a dummy outer shell to hide the final design of its new Galaxy S device, so don't be surprised if the phone that gets unveiled on May 3rd doesn't look like what you see above.
 However, Vietnamese site Tinhte, which has been the source of accurate leaks in the past, has posted photos and video showing a device that identifies itself as "GT-i9300" that may feature the internals of Samsung's next flagship handset.